theritesh123/Wallmartsales--analysis-project-sql/README.md

  # Code:
-For the rest of the code checK the
+For the rest of the code checK the WM SALES ANALYSIS.sql

 -- Create database